-- Be able to describe and demonstrate the role of the production assistant and their functions within the creation and realisation of productions. - Manage information and documentation associated with the role. - Have a positive, safe, professional and inquisitive approach, with empathy for the creative process. - Appreciation of the work and requirements of other departments. - Be able to handle scenic elements in a performance.
+- Enable the student to describe and demonstrate the role of the assistant production manager and their functions within the creation and realisation of productions. - Enable the student to manage information and documentation associated with the role. - Instill a positive, safe, professional and inquisitive approach, with empathy for the creative process. - Engender an appreciation of the work and requirements of other departments. - Equip the student to handle scenic elements in a performance.